W-M-D/coldplazma.com/_posts/2016-05-12-ERGO-entropy.markdown

 <h2>Update Mon May 16 11:49:30 EDT 2016 Finding a needle in a haystack of needles:</h2>

 I have ran a few more tests and i still can't figure out why it's (apparently) not random.
 Although there is some correlation with the sin(prime_numbers) for some weird reason.
 However, i have decided that there are some jobs that humans just arn't good at and this is one of them.
 I have decided to employ my knowledge of scala and this cool new <a href="https://github.com/deeplearning4j/deeplearning4j">library</a> to learn more about this data.
 Now apparently employing neural nets for something like this "is overkill".
 I could do something like subtract every event from every other event and find some patterns in there but if this is caused by build up in the GM-tube (which i'm planning on testing hardware wise) it won't be very consistant and may just be adding more entropy to the pool.
 Having a deep learning algorithm will also pave the way for a spacial tracking for all units that i was planning on doing with machine learning.
 As well as allow me to find sequences such as coordinated events within a localized group and maybe even find the power of the cosmic ray that hit this area.
 Anyways, i love overkill especially if it doesn't cost me anything.
 I am also creating a test for the Bonferroni correction that i may encorprate back into ent when i get it working.
 I'm also going to try isolating a unit in a farday cage to see if any Low frequency raido signals are setting off the GM-tube at a constant interval, and maybe building a CV enabled cloud chamber(Simons idea) and putting it ontop of the unit to count how may events are from radiation.

+Update Wed May 18 15:29:36 EDT 2016 isotope test:
+I ran a test using three isotopes to trigger the GM-tube on our units after i collected 10,000 events i ran ent on the packed timestamps and got this.

+{% highlight ruby %}
+Entropy = 7.347697 bits per byte.

+Optimum compression would reduce the size of this 40000 byte file by 8 percent.

+Chi square distribution for 40000 samples is 105739.11, and randomly would exceed this value less than 0.01 percent of the times.

+Arithmetic mean value of data bytes is 95.9811 (127.5 = random).
+Monte Carlo value for Pi is 3.578757876 (error 13.92 percent).
+Serial correlation coefficient is -0.143473 (totally uncorrelated = 0.0).

+compared to our unit under normal operation

+Entropy = 7.360579 bits per byte.

+Optimum compression would reduce the size of this 40000 byte file by 7 percent.

+Chi square distribution for 40000 samples is 104165.49, and randomly would exceed this value less than 0.01 percent of the times.

+Arithmetic mean value of data bytes is 96.0476 (127.5 = random).
+Monte Carlo value for Pi is 3.584758476 (error 14.11 percent).
+Serial correlation coefficient is -0.135314 (totally uncorrelated = 0.0).

+{% endhighlight %}

+there could still be a trigger from lf radio even at the high rates.

+Wed May 18 18:17:04 EDT 2016 isotope test update:

+I have found that this expirment is flawed.
+I have found that triggering the gps multiple times in the 200Ms window causes it to use the last event in that window.
+So the numbers will always be high.
+However, if i move the isotopes further away i allow for the unit to be triggered by cosmic rays.
+Short of running this expirement in a very deep salt mine or under the swiss alps i have no way of assuring that cosmic rays are not triggering the unit.
+I am testing the results that i have from the faraday caged unit.
+We will see what the results are.